implydata/learn-druid/README.md

 # Learn Druid

-The "Learn Druid" repository contains all manner of resources to help you learn and apply [Apache Druid](https://druid.apache.org/)®.
+The [Learn Druid](https://github.com/implydata/learn-druid) repository contains all manner of resources to help you learn and apply [Apache Druid](https://druid.apache.org/)®.

 It contains: